 The latest attraction is the ZipRider that is an amazing zip line with a seat.
 One doesn't dangle from a traditional harness though or go through a set of lines, but rather one sits on a seat and glides down into the canyons on one direct and very long line with an automated breaking system to keep your speed in check.
 The ZipRider is the best way to enjoy a bit of adventure without the fear of using a traditional zip line over such high canyons.
 It is fun for all the family!
 Click here to see a video of the trial run for the new Zip Rider.

 At this time, the zip lines do a last run of the day at 2pm as one must ride the cable car back up the mountain in order to return from the zip lines and the last cable car run is at 4:30pm.
 The Park opens at 9am and closes at 5pm.
 The cable car ride by itself costs $250 pesos for adults and half that for kids.
 You can hike to a little Raramuri Village called Bacajipare at the bottom on your own or you can pay a Raramuri guide once you get to the cable car area.
-The zip lines cost $600 pesos per person and the Via Ferrata is $450 pesos per person.
-You can do the entire Exteme package; cable car, zip lines and via ferrata for $900 pesos but you'll need to plan to get there in the morning to have enough time to do it all.
+The 7 zip lines traditional run cost $600 pesos per person, the ZipRider is $1,000 pesos per person and the Via Ferrata is $450 pesos per person.
+You can do the entire Exteme package; cable car, zip lines and via ferrata for $900 pesos (No ZipRider on that package.
+Only sold separately) but you'll need to plan to get there in the morning to have enough time to do it all.

 There is also a small area for fun for the kiddies or for those young at heart in the Divisadero Cable Car area.
 One can find a rock climbing wall, Eurobungy and mini golf course.
 The entire 3 attractions will cost you only $100 pesos if you buy them all at once with one ticket or $50 pesos each if you buy them separately.